Home Listing: 7 Expert Tips to Make Your Property Stand Out in 2025

 - Ensure all clutter is removed, including personal care items in bathrooms

 Consider creating a property information sheet that highlights recent improvements, average utility costs, neighborhood amenities, and other details buyers might not think to ask about.
-Having this information readily available demonstrates transparency and thoroughness.
+Having this information readily available demonstrates transparency and thoroughness—qualities buyers appreciate when making such a significant purchase.

 If possible, arrange to be absent during showings—buyers typically feel more comfortable exploring and discussing a property candidly when the owner isn’t present.
-However, ensure your agent is thoroughly familiar with your home’s features and selling points.
+However, ensure your agent is thoroughly familiar with your home’s features and selling points so they can answer questions confidently.

 Through trainer directory find best fitness professionals and other resources, you can even find home staging experts who specialize in preparing homes specifically for open houses and viewings.